vvdleun/audiostreamerscrobbler/README.md

 ## Plans

 First I want to make the application as stable as possible (*UPDATE*: that goal seems to have been reached by now) and add ListenBrainz support.
-Then I'd want to add Yamaha MusicCast support (as I use both BlueSound and MusicCast devices in my home).
+Then I'd want to add Yamaha MusicCast support (as I use both BluOS and MusicCast devices in my home).
 Then the time will be right to make the program multi-threaded, so that it will be able to monitor multiple players (of multiple types) at once.
 Ideally I'd like to add HEOS support as well, please let me know if there's any demand for those and/or any other brands.

 On the longer term I'd like to add more advanced grouping possibilities, so that different group of devices can scrobble to different accounts on different services.
 Time will tell if this application will ever get that advanced.